shaynarang/lp_test/README.md

 ##Project Status:

-As of March 6th, 2014, this project successfully uploads a text file and parses it.
+As of March 6th, 2014, this application successfully uploads a text file and parses it.

 ##Author: